 Lightship No. 83 is currently open to public viewing during weekdays, weekend and special events.
 Always view-able from the Historic Ships Wharf.

 Group tours of Arthur Foss are available by appointment.
 A tour accommodates up to 12 people, lasts approximately 45 minutes, and involves climbing ladders.
 Rate of $5.00 per person.

 Registrations: Contact NWS for details and scheduling.

 Parents and children are welcome aboard the Arthur Foss to listen to sea stories and maritime picture books read aloud.
 Tugboat Storytime provides an engaging environment for children to enjoy maritime literature and boats.
+FREE.